mauricewells/docs/concepts/cellular-organisations/README.md

 Cell nodes enable data to be communicated quickly and securely through a web of trust.
 All participants in a cell have access to the same information and share intelligence both within their own cell node and through Internet of Impact networks with other organisations.

-The digital artefacts created by a cell \(such as Project Documents\) are stored in the node as stateful records which are referenced in a distributed ledger, with public metadata stored in the Interplanetary File System \(IPFS\).
-This allows cell nodes to retain a form of memory that can be stigmergically shared and rapidly amplified when cells need to be replicated or re-activated.
+The digital artefacts created by a cell \(such as Project Documents\) are stored in the node as stateful records which are referenced in a distributed ledger.
+Public metadata are stored in the Interplanetary File System \(IPFS\).
+This allows cell nodes to retain a form of memory that can be [stigmergically](https://wiki.p2pfoundation.net/Stigmergy) shared and rapidly amplified when cells need to be replicated or re-activated.

 ## Purpose of a Cell

 The purpose of a Cell defines how this will operate in terms of membership, size, location, lifespan, scope of projects it undertakes and other types of organisational characteristics.
 A Cell Node is configured to fit the purpose of a cell.
+The founder/s of a cell define its purpose - usually with an explicit mission statement.

 **Examples of cell types and their primary purpose**